FeesMustFall: 23 October

 In the United Kingdom a group of around 200 students gathered at Trafalgar Square in front of South Africa House to show support of protesting students in South Africa.
 A Cape Town daily newspaper, the Cape Argus, invited student co-editors to edit the day's edition of the newspaper.
 Articles were written, commissioned and edited by the students involved in the #FeesMustFall protest.

 Classes at NMMU were cancelled, and student protesters continued blocking entrances to campus.
 This was followed by a peaceful movement to another campus (2nd Avenue).

 During the morning university vice chancellors and student representatives met with President Jacob Zuma in Pretoria to negotiate a way forward.
 Whilst they were meeting, a large group of protesting students assembled outside the Union Buildings to await Zuma's response.
 A small group turned violent, setting fire to a portable toilet and breaking down fences.
 The police responded with tear gas, stun grenades, and rubber bullets.
 The students themselves called for discipline, stressing it was a peaceful protest.

 Shortly after 3 pm, President Zuma announced from within the Union Buildings that there would be no increase in university fees in 2016.
 Whilst this was a major victory for the protest, protesters were upset that the president chose not to address them directly.
 A number of students tried to storm the Union Buildings demanding to address Zuma.
 Police responded with force, using rubber bullets.
 After being driven out of the Union Buildings, students continued to protest in the streets.

-One consequence of the #FeesMustFall movement was the establishment of a Commission of Inquiry into Higher Education and Training. by President Jacob Zuma launched the commission's probe in January 2016, the reported goal being to report on the feasibility of providing free tertiary education.
+One consequence of the #FeesMustFall movement was the establishment of a Commission of Inquiry into Higher Education and Training.
+President Jacob Zuma launched the commission's probe in January 2016, the reported goal being to report on the feasibility of providing free tertiary education.